metamn/react/content/blog/on-graphql/index.md

 ### Single source of truth

-In a dynamic context it is very important to establish a single source of truth from where all other parts of the stack approvision themselves.
+In a dynamic context it is very important to establish a single source of truth from where all other parts of the stack provision themselves.

 The creators of GraphQL [are always eager to emphasize](https://www.youtube.com/watch?v=gb1R-fWP1Yw) the importance of such a truth layer.